-You must request to reschedule state testing by contacting KDADS representative, Tabetha Mojica, at (785)296-6958.
-Further fees do apply if more than one attempt is necessary to successfully pass the exam.
+You must request to reschedule state testing by contacting KDADS representative, Kimberly Garrett, at (785)296-6958 or by email at kimberly.garrett@ks.gov.
+Further state and Barton fees do apply if more than one attempt is necessary to successfully pass the exam.
 The following fees are:

-CNA Exam - \$20 fee will be required to be paid to KDADS along with the submission of the KDADS rescheduling form.
+CNA Exam - \$20 fee will be required to be paid to KDADS along with the submission of the KDADS "Reschedule Exam Request Form".
 An additional \$25 fee will be charged for online testing and proctoring.
-This is to be paid to Barton and will be due prior to the start of testing.
+This is to be paid to Barton and will be due prior to the start of testing and being placed on the testing schedule.
 You will NOT be allowed to access the exam if you fail to remit payment to Barton.

-CMA Exam - \$20 fee will be required to be paid to KDADS along with the submission of the KDADS rescheduling form.
-An additional \$10 fee will be charged for proctoring.
-This is to be paid to Barton and will be due prior to the start of testing.
+CMA Exam - \$20 fee will be required to be paid to KDADS.
+An additional \$25 fee will be charged for proctoring.
+This is to be paid to Barton and will be due prior to the start of testing and being placed on the testing schedule.
 You will NOT be allowed to access the exam if you fail to remit payment to Barton.